Unifying reciprocal and real space atomic dynamics in dilute gases

-In our view, normal mode decomposition of atomic motion has a potential to fill this gap as the number of normal modes in the system equal to the number of atomic degrees of freedom remains constant regardless of the system of interest (whether solids or gases).
+In our view, normal mode decomposition of atomic motion has a potential to fill this gap, as the number of normal modes in the system (equal to the number of atomic degrees of freedom) remains constant, regardless of the system of interest (whether solids or gases).
+Further, normal modes enable probing the curvature of local potential energy landscapes that govern thermodynamics and transport properties of materials.
 Normal modes therefore provide a complete and universal representation of atomic dynamics, even when they are not vibrational in the conventional sense.
 Recently, we demonstrated that normal modes in a dilute single element gas can depict real-atomic collision and translation motion dubbed collisons and translatons \cite{moon_atomic_2023}.
 Further, from a broader perspective, just as wave-particle duality lays the foundation for quantum mechanics, normal mode description of real atomic gas dynamics could also serve a rational basis.

-In this work, we perform normal mode calculations and molecular dynamics simulations of a dilute gas (argon) as a prototypical gas for a wide range of temperatures up to 800 K at 1 bar and characterize its temperature dependent transport properties such as thermal conductivity, diffusion coefficient, and shear viscosity through individual normal mode lifetimes.
-We show agreement within a few percent between our predictions and measurements from literature, demonstrating that normal modes constitute elementary excitations in dilute gases.
+In this work, we bridge the long-standing conceptual gap between reciprocal space and real space atomic dynamics descriptions through normal mode calculations and molecular dynamics simulations of a dilute gas (argon) as a prototypical gas for a wide range of temperatures up to 800 K at 1 bar.
+We characterize its temperature dependent transport properties such as thermal conductivity, diffusion coefficient, and shear viscosity through individual normal mode lifetimes.
+We show agreement within a few percent between our predictions and measurements from literature, demonstrating that normal mode bases describe atomic dynamics even in dilute gases.
+Our work, therefore, unifies the reciprocal and real space atomic dynamics descriptions of transport.